Los Angeles Bike Accident Deaths Fatalities

 California is known for its pleasant weather and entertaining venues.
 The Golden State has a lot to offer, which is why people are interested in moving here.
 With California’s population increasing, the roads may continue to get packed with more vehicles.
 This may pose a risk to bicyclists as it increases the chances for them to get involved in an accident.
 Due to the dangerous nature of bike crashes, many collisions result in bicycle fatalities and wrongful deaths.

-The personal injury attorneys West Coast Trial Lawyers have over 60 years of experience with personal injury cases and can maximize your insurance claim.
-We are always here to answer any questions you may have about bicycle accident claims and damages you may be entitled to.
+At West Coast Trial Lawyers, we have over 60 years of experience with personal injury cases.
+We are confident that we will help you get the maximum compensation you deserve.
+Our knowledgeable personal injury attorneys are always available to answer any questions you may have about bicycle accident claims and damages you may be entitled to.

 Regrettably, there is no amount of money that can bring back a loved one.
 However, that does not mean that the ones left behind have to suffer financial loss, as well.
 The state of California does allow payment to victim’s spouses, but extends remuneration to parents of children and underage children.

 Depending on the case, the state may allow settlements to other family members, such as grandparents, siblings, cousins and other relatives, which is determined by the distance and nature of the relationship.